aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

          '--- vref
 ~~~

-* Turn trimpot to set vref
+* Turn trimpot to set vref.
+* If the trimpot is on the underside of the board and you turn it through a hole in the PCB, use a ceramic non-conductive screwdriver, do not use a conductive metal screwdriver.
 * Formula is:
     * TMC2208: `vref = current * 1/3`
     * TMC2224: `vref = current / 2`